squell/bb-scripts/README.md

 bash scripts for the ELO of RU

-(c) Marc Schoolderman 2007-2014; see LICENSE for licensing details
+(c) Marc Schoolderman 2007-2016; see LICENSE for licensing details

-this repository is documented by oral tradition.

-if you need to know anything, you will know whom to get this information from

-if you do not, you do not.
+the astute reader may have noticed a file called "LEESMIJ.TXT"

+it may contain useful information.

+it is in the nature of these scripts that they break occassionally. when they do, you can either

+1. give up and become a bitter person

+2. use the issue tracker and contribute